16 May 2020

 It turns out that it’s not really a very memorable book at all.
 Grizel is the head girl of the title, and she’s quite an interesting character.
 She’s impetuous and strong-willed, and in the early chapters there’s quite an interesting episode when she becomes annoyed at something she is told she cannot do, and takes matters into her own hands.

-At 17 I felt that Grizel ought to have known better, and certainly shouldn’t have done what she did.
+I felt that Grizel, at 17, ought to have known better.
+She certainly shouldn’t have done what she did.
 One member of staff feels that she ought not to be head girl, but Madge, now married to Jem Russell, wants to give her another chance.
 Madge understands Grizel’s unhappy background and the battles she’s had with her stepmother.
 She also knows how unhappy she is about having to study music when she would far rather be a PE teacher.

 So Grizel is given one more chance.
 And whatever her faults, she is honest and usually willing to admit her faults.
 She’s also quite determined, and decides that she will do her very best.
 She wants to give something to the school where she has been so happy for the past four years, and - unsurprisingly - she mostly succeeds.